Ebrahimgreat/scopestrength/README.md

 	•	✅ Assign programmes to clients
 	•	✅ Change client programmes with historical tracking
 	•	✅ Mark programmes as active or inactive

+Strength Management
+	•	✅ Track client strength progress for each exercise
+	•	✅ Record weight, reps, and dates for each session
+	•	✅ View historical progress with real-time updates

 Real-Time Interactions
 	•	⚡ Live updates for client programme assignments